Arsalan-zafar/Arsalan-zafar.github.io/_pages/about.md

 ---

-I'm the co-founder and CTO of Deep Render, where I lead the team to build the world's first AI video codec.
+I'm the co-founder and CTO of Deep Render, where I led the team to build the world's first AI video codec.
 Prior to Deep Render, I studied ML at Imperial College London, and Aeronautical & Spacecraft Engineering at the University of Southampton.
 My interests lie in Machine Learning, Software Engineering and Mechanical Engineering.